timabell/supernote-converter/README.md

 ## Download
 Simply go to the [releases](https://github.com/francescoboc/supernote-converter/releases) page and follow the instructions.

+## Install prerequisites

+You need python (optionally via asdf-vm which is how I do it), and the pip modules.

+Run `setup.sh` to install python and the modules.

 ## Set up file association

 In the file browser set the default application to this, with your equivalent paths.
 Nemo doesn't like symlinks so you have to find the actual path